kevinpapst/mac-os-setup/README.md

 ## What is included?

-Its a backup and "out-of-the-box setup" for my complete Mac working environment ... well not everything, but everything that is possible to be setup in an automated way.
+Its a backup and "out-of-the-box setup" for my working environment.
+Well, at least for everything that is possible to be setup in an automated way.

-That repo was mainly written to support myself, but I hope that you can use it as an inspiration for own environment.
+That repo was mainly written to share my learnings and quickly become productive on a new machine.
+I also hope that you will use it as an inspiration for your own environment.
-You can not only improve your workflow, but it also allows you to move to a new Mac in a matter of minutes.
+Its fun for me to play around with this setup and improve my tooling and workflow, so this repo might get changed quite often.

 Main files and folder:

+- `atom/` - my atom settings, will be linked to ~./atom
 - `bin/` - helper scripts and binaries
 - `dotfiles/` - every file in here will be copied to your HOME (~) directory
 - `installer/` - some basic software installer, that can't be fetched by Homebrew
+- `iterm2/` - my iTerm2 configuration, files will be linked via MacOS configuration (manual restart iTerm2 afterwards)
 - `settings/` - installer scripts for settings
 - `Brewfile` - all the brew repos that will be watched and the software to be installed